 Windsorwood Place – Makes Life Easier

 At Windsorwood Place, an Abbington Assisted Living Community, we value the independence of our residents.
-No one wants to feel like a burden to their family.
-It adds stress for everyone.
-At our assisted living communities, the residents don’t depend on their children for assistance with daily living and this helps maintain their independence.
+At Abbington assisted living communities, the residents don’t depend on their children for assistance with daily living and this helps maintain their independence.
 When families visit, instead of worrying about eating habits, medication, and housekeeping or yard maintenance, the family visits can be relaxing, happy.
 When residents host their family or friends are focused on visiting with one another and enjoying one another’s company.
 That’s what assisted living is all about.
 Now life can be enjoyed.

 While residents don’t have to depend on their families, they’re not alone.
 Our trained staff are available 24 hours a day.
 Residents can get help with any daily activity.
 The caring staff members are always there to make life easier.